-The next admission cycle is for the Fall 2027 semester.
+Next Admissions Cycle: Fall 2027 semester.
 The application is expected to open in early March 2027, with an anticipated deadline in mid-May 2027.

 Application Extension Process

-If there are not enough applicants to fill all accepted and alternate seats by the initial application deadline, the application may be reopened until all seats are filled.
-If this occurs, WCC’s Application Extension Process will be implemented.
+If there are not enough applicants to fill all accepted and alternate seats by the initial application deadline, the application may be reopened two days after the initial deadline.
 More details can be found under point 8 of the Point Scales for Competitive Admission Programs.

-All required checklist items below must be successfully completed and verifiable before you are eligible to apply to the program.
+All required checklist items must be successfully completed and verifiable before you are eligible to apply to the program.

 - MTH 125 (Everyday College Math), MTH 125X (Everyday College Math), MTH 160 (Basic Statistics), MTH 160X (Basic Statistics), MTH 168 (Intermediate Algebra with Foundations), MTH 169 (Intermediate Algebra), MTH 176 (College Algebra), or a math course numbered 176 or higher with a minimum grade of